GlasgowMoe/iam-identity-center-team/README.md

+# STEPS
+0. Grant READ token to github repo
+1. createaws-team/  secret in secret manger (AccessToken & url)
+2. cd deployment and run ./init.sh
+3. wait for output similar to this :
+    $ 123456789101 configured as delegated Admin for AWS Account Manager
+    $ 123456789101 configured as delegated Admin for cloudtrail
+    $ 123456789101 configured as delegated Admin for IAM Identity Center
+4. cd deployment and run ./deploy.sh
+5. Once the deployment script has completed execution and the cloudformation stack has been created successfully, go to the AWS Amplify console to monitor the status of the TEAM application deployment.
+It takes about 20 mins to complete the build and deployment of the Amplify application stack.

 # Temporary elevated access management (TEAM) for AWS IAM Identity Center
 This repository contains the source code for deploying TEAM application.